NECC’s Tutoring Center and A Supportive Partner have Helped this Engineering Grad Succeed

 Through the years, Figueroa majored in accounting and physical education at three different colleges, and most of the time she was working full time.

-When choosing her first two majors, Jessica made decisions based on practicalities like the earning power of accountants and the family-friendly work hours of being a gym teacher, but she wasn’t necessarily following her passions.
+When choosing her first two majors, Figueroa made decisions based on practicalities like the earning power of accountants and the family-friendly work hours of being a gym teacher, but she wasn’t necessarily following her passions.

 A summer trip to a campground that uses natural energy for all of its power is what finally captured her interest and brought it all together for her.
 “It fascinated me…I decided I wanted to be an engineer and work in the energy field.”